cswclui/katacoda-scenarios-1/msdb-003/step03.md

 ## What You'll Be Doing

-In the previous lesson we got the application up an running.
+In the previous lesson we got the application up and running.
 Now, let's take a look at how the CQRS pattern is implemented.
-The place will start is to look at the `write` and `read` endpoints in the `orders` microservice.
+The place to start is to look at the `write` and `read` endpoints in the `orders` microservice.

 The `orders` microservice's exposes itself to the network as a RESTful API that publishes the following endpoints: